 One ingredient that helps the economy run like a well-oiled machine is...well, oil.
 So when oil prices go up, it can affect a lot more than how much you pay at the pump.
-Here’s what else it means for your wallet.
+Here’s what else it means for your bottom line.

 The deets that matter for your wallet: Get ready to pay more for everything from flights to food.
-A lot of businesses rely on planes, trains, automobiles, and other machinery that require oil to get the job done.
+Because a lot of businesses rely on planes, trains, autos, and other machinery that require oil to get the job done.
 When oil prices rise, some pass those higher costs onto consumers.
-On top of more expensive utility bills and plane tickets, you could pay more for everything from food harvested with gas-powered tractors to furniture shipped cross-country.
+Think: more expensive utility bills, plane tickets, furniture shipped cross-country, and even food harvested with gas-powered tractors.

-Your investments may hit some turbulence.
+Your investments may also hit some turbulence.
 When the cost of doing business goes up, bottom lines can take a hit.
-Meaning stock prices for companies that rely on oil — airlines, cruise lines, and even big shipping retailers like Amazon — could go down.
+Meaning stock prices for companies that rely on oil (hi, airlines and cruise lines) could go down.
 But it’s not all bad.
-Oil and gas stocks (think: Halliburton and Chevron) tend to have really good days when oil prices jump.
+Oil and gas stocks tend to have really good days when oil prices jump.

-theSkimm: A big jump in oil prices might not be enough to change the path the economy’s driving down.
-But it could affect what you pay for a lot of necessities.
-And your investments.
-So power up your personal savings where you can by looking for easy ways to save on your utility and food bills.
+A big jump in oil prices could affect what you pay for a lot of necessities.
+Plus, (temporarily) shake up your investments.
+So power up your personal savings where you can by looking for easy ways to save on utility, gas, and food bills.
 And weather a volatile stock market by building a well-diversified portfolio.